Elvira-94/wordle-game/README.md

 * [W3Schools Javascript HTML DOM CSS](https://www.w3schools.com/js/js_htmldom_css.asp) - to help change the style of elements using HTML DOM.
 * [Stack Overflow Progress Bar](https://stackoverflow.com/questions/41429906/how-to-display-data-label-inside-html5-progress-bar-cross-browser) - to help style and display the game stats progress bar to the site.
 * [Web Devs Planet Font Awesome Icon](https://www.webdevsplanet.com/post/fontawesome-icons-not-showing#:~:text=Make%20sure%20that%20the%20Font,U%20while%20on%20the%20page.) - to help solve why the font awesome icons were not showing up on site following instructions by John Mwaniki.
+* [Mozilla Math Random](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) - to help solididify learnig Math Random objects in code.
+* [Stack Overflow Reload page](https://stackoverflow.com/questions/8174282/link-to-reload-current-page) - to get solution to help implement reloading Wordle++ page.
+* [Stack Overflow Root Color Variables](https://stackoverflow.com/questions/37801882/how-to-change-css-root-color-variables-in-javascript) - to get solution to help change styling of root color variables in code.
+* [Stack Overflow Calling Header without Jquery](https://stackoverflow.com/questions/60061172/how-to-get-header-tag-without-using-jquery) - to get solution to help call header element on page.
+* [Stack Overflow Jhint error](hhttps://stackoverflow.com/questions/1963102/what-does-the-jslint-error-body-of-a-for-in-should-be-wrapped-in-an-if-statemen) - to help fix jshint error in code.
+* [Javascript Tutorial Website](https://www.javascripttutorial.net/javascript-dom/javascript-width-height/) - to help get width and heights of elements in codde.
+* [Mastering JS Tutorial](https://masteringjs.io/tutorials/fundamentals/parameters) - to help understand parameter naming in javascript code.

 # Acknowledgements

+The Wordle++ game was built as part of my Portfolio Project 2 on behalf of a Full Stack Software Developer Diploma at the Code Institute.
+I'd like to thank the inspiration for this website from my mentor [Richard Wells](https://www.linkedin.com/in/richard-wells-fullstack/), my partner [Dan](https://www.linkedin.com/in/danielredmond1/), and co-cohort facilitator [Kasia Bogucka](https://www.linkedin.com/in/kasbogucka/), as well as the Slack community and everyone at the Code Institute for their help and loving support.
+Creating Wordle++ has taught me a lot, and I'm now much more confident in my abilities when it comes to planning, building, testing, and deploying a fully working site based in Javascript.